Technology provides the infrastructure of every industry, from the obvious - your phone - to the hidden - the beverages you drink.

 2. Engage and Understand Problems and Challenges

 Sometimes people come to the EA team with specific needs or have specific solutions, and the team doesn’t understand the problem.
-Walter said, “It’s important for us to understand what they want to achieve.
+Walter said, “It’s important for us to understand their goals.
 That means taking the time to ask questions and listen.”

 Walter thinks the first part is engagement, and the second part is ensuring that EA aligns with other initiatives.
 If they work together, everyone benefits.
 The EA team helps them achieve this by providing a framework or an overview of how things work.